What you should know about McNulty v. Comm’r and bitcoin IRAs

 | -- min read

-On November 18th, the United States Tax Court issued an opinion, McNulty v Comm’r, 157 TC 10 (2021), which garnered a lot of internet discussion among those interested in bitcoin IRAs.
+On November 18th, 2021, the United States Tax Court issued an opinion, McNulty v Comm’r, 157 TC 120 (2021), which garnered a lot of internet discussion among those interested in bitcoin IRAs.
 Many existing and prospective Unchained clients have begun to ask what this opinion means, if anything, for Unchained IRAs.
-To address this, it’s important to understand the concept of a “checkbook” IRA, what the McNulty opinion said, and how Unchained IRAs fall outside of the ruling…
+To address this, it’s important to understand the concept of a “checkbook” IRA, what the McNulty opinion said, and how Unchained IRAs fall outside the scope of the ruling…

 What is a checkbook IRA?